NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 other non-freezing space        E.g., shared parking garage ceiling               Floats with outside; minimum of 40F                       Attached/Multifamily only
 ==============================  ================================================  ========================================================  =========================

-Interior surfaces solely within the conditioned space should not be described using subsets of HPXML's ``Enclosure`` (i.e. ``Enclosure/Walls``, ``Enclosure/Floors``, ``Enclosure/FoundationWalls``, etc).
-Interior surfaces solely within the unconditioned space (e.g. unconditioned crawlspace (or attic) walls adjacent to the neighboring unit's crawlspace (or attic)) can be described using subsets of HPXML's ``Enclosure``.
-The interior adjacency of these surfaces will be the same as their exterior adjacency.
+Interior partition surfaces (e.g., walls between rooms inside conditioned space, or the floor between two conditioned stories) can be excluded.

+For Attached/Multifamily buildings, surfaces between unconditioned space and the neigboring unit's same unconditioned space should set ``InteriorAdjacentTo`` and ``ExteriorAdjacentTo`` to the same value.
+For example, a foundation wall between the unit's vented crawlspace and the neighboring unit's vented crawlspace would use ``InteriorAdjacentTo="crawlspace - vented"`` and ``ExteriorAdjacentTo="crawlspace - vented"``.

 .. warning::